-We can consider this in our interactions with ISIS, Russia, China, and North Korea.
-All of these are active or potential enemies.
+We can consider this in our interactions with other countries who are in conflict with us.
 We need to ask ourselves where we want to go.
 We can decide we wish to make them enemies, and potentially go to war with them.
 Or we need to ask if we can find some way to build cooperation, and create value for everyone.
-China and Russia represent situations where we have a good chance of creating cooperation.
-It doesn’t mean, of course, that we only offer carrots; we still need to keep a stick around.
-But the point is, most Americans don’t view them as permanent enemies.
+There are some who seem to suggest that we only offer carrots; we still need to keep a stick around.

-With ISIS and North Korea, the chances of a cooperative outcome are slim.
-So we need to keep wailing away with a stick.
+Some of them don’t give us much hope, so we need to keep wailing away with a stick.
 But we also need to offer carrots when we get the opportunity.

 Stop the Madness

 And then we need to look across the aisle: the political aisle, the temple aisle.
 Are people of other political and religious groups automatically our enemies?
-Is competition and potential war with them our only option?
+Is competition and battle our only option?

 Is it even the best option?